BioDAS/biodas.github.io/wiki/DASworkshop200802_intro_tutorial.md

 > ***To view all the projects currently described in the DAS
 > Registration Server, take a look at:
 > <http://www.dasregistry.org/listProjects.jsp>***

+Of course different DAS data sources serve sequences and features based upon numerous different accession and coordinate systems.
+The DAS Registration Server provides functionality to keep track of this and to ensure a common nomenclature.

 > ***Look at the response to the DAS Registry coordsys command:
 > [1](http://www.dasregistry.org/coordsys/CS_DS6).
 On this page you are